Divio applications use Git for version control.

 By default, each project’s code is in its Git

-master branch, and can be deployed directly from
+main branch, and can be deployed directly from

 the Git server to the Test or Live servers (our strongly-recommended workflow is always to